ThisTish/Thought_Space/README.md

 ## 🧪 Tests <a id="tests"></a>

+### Found in utilites folder:

-Insomnia & REST Client VSCode extension to test all routes.
+Insomnia & REST Client files to test all routes.

+Seed functions are also provided for Users with Emails and Thoughts.
+Use `npm run seed` to utilize this.

 ## ✋ Questions <a id="questions"></a>